Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Optimal Control for Optimal Hyperparameters

-We optimize the loss at timestep $T$ over the choices of $\{ (\eta_t, \beta_t ) \}_{t=1}^T$.
-Using similar methods to the analysis we used for SGD, we can compute the test loss by tracking three correlation variables $\{ C_{k,t}, R_{k,t}, V_{k,t} \}$ for each eigendirection $k$.
+We optimize the terminal loss $L_T$ over the choices of $\{ (\eta_t, \beta_t ) \}_{t=1}^T$.
+Using similar methods to the analysis we used for SGD in Theorem \ref{thm:loss_dynamics}, we can compute the test loss by tracking three correlation variables $\{ C_{k,t}, R_{k,t}, V_{k,t} \}$ for each eigendirection $k$.
 These variables are defined as

 which collectively evolve as a linear dynamical system that depends on $\lambda_k, w^\star_k,\eta_t, \beta_t$ and $m$.
 From this dynamical system, we can obtain the loss dynamics $L_T - \sigma^2 = \sum_k \lambda_k C_{k,T}$, enabling use of optimal control.
 Recent work has demonstrated that allowing $\beta$ to depend on time can improve scaling laws in this powerlaw random feature model \cite{ferbach2025dimension}.
 Instead of a preset schedule for $\beta_t$, we investigate the \textit{optimal control} policy for $\eta_t$ and $\beta_t$.
 We plot the result for easy and hard tasks in Figure \ref{fig:opt_momentum_schedules}, finding it differs from the anytime powerlaw schedule used by \cite{ferbach2025dimension}.
 We find that the optimal control learning rate for easy tasks exhibits phenomenology remarkably similar to optimal SGD.
-However, for hard tasks, we find that optimizing the momentum schedule $\beta_t$ in addition to the learning rate schedule $\eta_t$ provides an improvement to the scaling law with $T$.
+However, for hard tasks, we find that optimizing the momentum schedule $\beta_t$ in addition to the learning rate schedule $\eta_t$ provides an improvement to the scaling law with $T$ in the hard phase ($a<b$).
 The optimal momentum variables $\beta_t$ in either case show an initial transient decrease before a final increase as $t/T \to 1$.